Finding and Using Visual Studio Extensions

 Disable or uninstall the master copy of a sample.

 Install Sample Packs, which are collections of samples that relate to a technology or feature.

 Install individual online samples.
 (You can also do this in the New Project dialog box.)

 View update notifications when source code changes are published for installed samples.

 Extensions that have been packaged in .vsix files may be available in locations other than the Visual Studio Gallery.
-Although the Extensions and Updates dialog box can't detect these files, you can install one by selecting its .vsix file, pressing the Enter key, and then following the instructions.
+The Extensions and Updates dialog box can't detect these files, but you can install a .vsix file by choosing it, choosing the Enter key, and then following the instructions.
 When the extension is installed, you can use the Extensions and Updates dialog box to enable it, disable it, or uninstall it.

 Visual Studio continues to support extensions that are installed by the Microsoft Installer (MSI) but not through the Extensions and Updates dialog box without modification.

 If an MSI-based extension includes an extension.vsixmanifest file, the extension will appear in the Extensions and Updates dialog box.